uclab-potsdam/syllabus-site/README.md

 ### Structure

-There two main types of elements:
+There are two main types of elements:

 - **Sections** – Larger blocks gather the material for weekly course sessions.
 - **Items** – Smaller elements feature images, text, and other content.